 It is intended to be understandable and useful for both doctors and non-medical enquirees.

 All the web site content is independent of pharmaceutical companies and is my knowledge, experience and opinion.
-It is funded by me, with a boost from some gifts:
+It is funded by me, with a boost from your donations.
+Please consider helping: just select 'Donate' from the 'Actions' menu on the left of this page.

 The introduction below has more information about the philosophy and motivation for this website.
 But most important, if you think it is good then do all you can to spread the word, forums, tweets, blogs, whatever!